iffy/lhtml/README.md

 Same as [Node's `fs.writeFile`](https://nodejs.org/api/fs.html#fs_fs_writefile_file_data_options_callback) except:

 - it returns a Promise
-- if the directory of the file doesn't exist, it it created first
+- if the directory of the file doesn't exist, it is created
 - it limits the size of what you can write

 **You must call `saving.save()` afterward if you want the writing to be permanent.**